Condensed Matter Dynamics Department

 Several independent research groups are exploring alternative techniques, including attosecond timescale X-ray spectroscopies of solids, quasiparticle dynamics on the femtosecond time scale and computational nanoscale imaging.

-The Quantum Condensed Matter Dynamics group is lead by Andrea Cavalleri
+The Condensed Matter Dynamics group is led by Prof. Andrea Cavalleri

 group focuses on quasiparticle dynamics on the femtosecond time scale.
 Our technique of choice is time- and angle-resolved photoemission spectroscopy in combination with selected electronic and vibrational excitation schemes as well as in situ sample preparation and low-energy electron diffraction ... [more]